-2.5.4.
-What is the rate of growth in Aquaponics ?
+2.5.4 What is the rate of growth in Aquaponics ?

-The growth rate of plants in Aquaponics systems can be quite phenomenal.
+The growth rate of plants in Aquaponics systems can be quite phenomenal, in fact Dr. Nick Savidovs' tests in Canada, showed that rates of growth within Aquaponics can exceed the growth of Hydroponic plants up to four times for some vegetables and herbs.
 The advantage of the Aquaponics vegetables over vegetables grown in soil is that during the warm season plants get water as much as they need due to regular flooding of the Grow beds whereas in regular farming the land could go dry for an extended period of time.